Mette Frederiksen: Early pension

-2022 Election
+2022 election

-On 2 July 2022 Sofie Carsten Nielsen, leader of the Social Liberals, one of supporting parties of the government, encouraged Frederiksen to set an election date before 4 October after the report of the Mink Commission was published, criticising the government's handling of the Cluster 5 outbreak in November 2020.
+On 2 July 2022, Sofie Carsten Nielsen, leader of the Social Liberals, one of supporting parties of the government, encouraged Frederiksen to set an election date before 4 October after the report of the Mink Commission was published, criticising the government's handling of the Cluster 5 outbreak in November 2020.
 Later the same day, Nielsen announced that she was ready to put forward a motion of no confidence if the prime minister refused to call early elections.
 On 5 October, Frederiksen announced that general elections were to be held on 1 November, the first to be held on a Tuesday since the 2007 Danish general election.

-The 2022 Danish general election election was simultaneously the best result for the Social Democrats in more than 20 years and the worst result for Venstre in more than 30 years.
+The 2022 Danish general election was simultaneously the best result for the Social Democrats in more than 20 years and the worst result for Venstre in more than 30 years.
 Frederiksen, the leader of the red bloc, thanked voters for giving the red bloc a majority; despite winning a slim majority of one seat, she decided to follow her campaign promise and resign in order to seek a new centrist government with parties from both sides of the political spectrum.
 Following the results, she was congratulated by the prime ministers of Norway and Spain, Jonas Gahr Støre and Pedro Sánchez, both members of her same European political group, the Party of European Socialists.

 On 13 December, Mette Frederiksen went to the queen to present her new government, which includes the Moderates and Venstre; the first time the Social Democrats and Venstre formed a government together since 1978.
 Leader of Venstre, Jakob Elleman-Jensen, became deputy prime minister and minister of defence while leader of the Moderates Lars Løkke Rasmussen was made foreign minister.
 Nine social democrats lost their ministerial positions due to the formation of the new cabinet.
 Two ministers, both from the Moderates, are not members of the Folketing.
 This marked the first time since 2007 that a prime minister was reelected into a consecutive term.